top of page

 Sometimes design-minded presenters might opt for line breaks rather than bulleted lists.
 While we can appreciate the aesthetics of that choice, screen readers might not.
 To make sure that the audience can follow your carefully ordered content, it’s best to use a numbered or bulleted list for your content.

-Accessibility is the right choice
+Accessibility in Google Slides is the right choice

 The goal of any presentation is to convey information.
 But no matter how carefully you craft your story, it’s not going to get through if your audience members can’t read it.